Buoyed by Lopez release, Venezuela opposition rallies for 100th day

 The opposition and government are on a political collision course this month.

-The opposition is organizing an unofficial referendum on Maduro next weekend, after which they are promising "year zero", a presumed reference to an escalation of tactics that could include a general strike or march on the presidential palace.
+The opposition is organizing an unofficial referendum on Maduro next weekend, after which they are promising "zero hour", a presumed reference to an escalation of tactics that could include a general strike or march on the presidential palace.

 Maduro, in turn, is seeking to create a new super body called a Constituent Assembly, which would have powers to rewrite the constitution and dismiss the current opposition-controlled legislature, via a July 30 vote.

+Campaigning for the parallel assembly began on Sunday, with red-clad supporters cheering on Socialist Party leaders in Caracas.

-"It's the only immediate path we Venezuelans have to overcome violence, hatred and intolerance," former foreign minister Delcy Rodriguez, who is running for a seat in the constituent body, said on Sunday in a TV interview.
+"It's the only immediate path we Venezuelans have to overcome violence, hatred and intolerance," Rodriguez, the former foreign minister who is running for a seat in the constituent body, said on Sunday in a TV interview.

 Maduro's foes are boycotting the July 30 election, saying it is a sham designed to keep an unpopular leader in power.

-(Editing by Andrew Cawthorne and James Dalgleish)
+(Editing by Alexandra Ulmer and James Dalgleish)